KDE/releaseme/README.md

 ## KDE Frameworks 5.x

-Releaseme uses 'origins' to control which branch to release and where to draw translations from.
+Releaseme uses 'origins' to control which branch to release.
 An origin is basically the i18n association as configured in: https://invent.kde.org/sysadmin/repo-metadata/
 It is imperative that you make sure the data configured there is correct and up to date!